kubernetes-sigs/karpenter/designs/disruption-controls-by-reason.md

 While the idea of per-reason controls (Approach B) provides granular control and a foundation for future extensions, it involves significant API changes and increased complexity, making it less favorable at this stage.
 However, this approach remains a viable option for future considerations, especially if there is a need for more tailored control over each disruption reason.

-### Disruption Behavior
+### Counting Disruptions Against a Budget
 The calculation of allowed disruptions in a system with multiple disruption reasons has become more intricate following the introduction of Disruption Budget Reasons.
 Previously, the formula was straightforward:

 AllowedDisruptions = minNodeCount - unhealthyNodes - totalDisruptingNodes.

 When calculating by reason, three potential equations emerge:
-1. BucketedDisruptionByReason = minNodeCount[reason] - unhealthyNodes - totalDisruptingNodes[reason]
+1.(Recommended) minimumDisruptionAllowed = min(minNodeCount[reason], minNodeCount[default]) - unhealthyNodes - totalDisruptingNodes
-2. AllowedDisruptionByReason = minNodeCount[reason] - unhealthyNodes - totalDisruptingNodes
+2. BucketedDisruptionByReason = minNodeCount[reason] - unhealthyNodes - totalDisruptingNodes[reason]
-3.(Recommended) minimumDisruptionAllowed = min(minNodeCount[reason], minNodeCount[default]) - unhealthyNodes - totalDisruptingNodes
+3. AllowedDisruptionByReason = minNodeCount[reason] - unhealthyNodes - totalDisruptingNodes

-#### Recommendation: minimumDisruptionAllowed equation(AKA Equation 3)
+#### Recommendation: minimumDisruptionAllowed equation(AKA Equation 1)
-Equation 3 is recommended as its the least intrusive change to the disruption equation, and avoids edge cases we see with the bucketed approach.
+Equation 1 is recommended as its the least intrusive change to the disruption equation, and avoids edge cases we see with the bucketed approach.
 Equation 2 doesn't follow the min budget principle that we have established in the original disruption controls api.
-For these reasons we can go ahead with equation 3.
+For these reasons we can go ahead with equation 1.
 We will walk through the customer scenarios using nodepools defined with the disruption behavior being driven from equation three below to ensure our API can perform all of the customer asks we have received so far here.

-### Scenarios
+### User Stories
-We will go through scenarios that users are expecting to face to drive home if the api with equation 3 can satisfy the users requirements for the end users of these features
+We will go through scenarios that users are expecting to face to drive home if the api with equation 1 can satisfy the users requirements for the end users of these features
 - Block Drift, but allow Expiration
 - Fully Block Drift && Expiration, but allow consolidation to occur
 - Block Drift && Expiration, but allow emptiness